Developing A PPC Forecast With Seasonality In Mind

 What Is A PPC Forecast?

-PPC forecasting is the method of using predictive and historical data to analyse future account fluctuations, in order to set client expectations – something that as a PPC agency, we look at on a daily basis.
+PPC forecasting is the method of using predictive and historical data to analyse future account fluctuations in order to set client expectations – something that as a PPC agency, we look at on a daily basis.

 For accounts with steady data behind them, we can get idea of how KPIs such as CPC, CTR and CVR might fluctuate during certain periods, and bring this data into our forecast to anticipate how the next period might look for a client.